YuLingCheng/facebook-chatbot-game/have-your-mvp-in-prod-within-15-minutes-with-serverless.md

 #### Set up the webhook to communicate with your Facebook chat

-You need a webhook (aka web callback or HTTP push API) to first exchange credentials with your Messenger app so that you can start receiving events from it (incomming messages, postback ...).
+You need a webhook (aka web callback or HTTP push API) to first exchange credentials with your Messenger app so that you can start receiving events from it (incomming messages, postback ...), and responding to them.

-This is done through an HTTP GET event set for your lamdba function.
+Credentials exchange is done through an HTTP GET event set for your lamdba function.

-The HTTP GET event needs requires an endpoint.
+The HTTP GET event requires an endpoint.

 Luckily, serverless allows you to create one simply by writing a few lines of configuration.

-Rename your `hello` function to `webhook` and add the following config to your `serverless.yml` :
+Rename your `hello` function to `webhook` and add the following config to your `serverless.yml`:
 ```yml
 ...